Neang Kakey

 Neang Kakey (រឿងនាងកាកី) is a Khmer sāstrā lbaeng tale and the best-known work composed as a melodrama in verse by future King of Cambodia Ang Duong in 1815 during the time he resided at the Royal Court in Thailand.
+The novel became a classic in modern post-Independence Cambodia and was incorporated in the curriculum for Khmer high schools.

 Origin

 While he was studying at the Royal Court in Bangkok, King Ang Duong was inspired by the Thai folk tale Kaki Klon Suphap to write, when he was only 19 years of age, a similar tale in Khmer, about an unfaithful wife, far from virtue and what the canons of society expected at that time.

 A Buddhist tale of virtue and vice

 Ang Duong wrote during a time when traditional Buddhist Theravada was influential in Cambodia and when indulgence on physical beauty was strictly moderated.
 His melodrama around the misadventures of Neang Kakey were primarily derived from two jataka stories, Kakati Jataka and Sussondi Jataka, as part of a "tendency towards secularization of the Buddhist canonical hagiography".
 Both tales deal with the theme of a king experiencing difficulty in controlling his wife.

 King Ang Duong also wrote another novel 'Puthisen Neang Kongrey admiring a faithful wife ready to sacrifice her life for her husband.